influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/functions/transformations/drop.md

 _**Data type:** Array of strings_

 ### fn
-A function which takes a column name as a parameter and returns a boolean indicating whether or not the column should be removed from the table.
+A function which takes a column name as a parameter (`column`) and returns a boolean indicating whether or not the column should be removed from the table.
 Cannot be used with `columns`.